ExpenseGhost

 Who you do not send a 1099 to

-• Corporations (C-corp or S-corp) — exempt by default.
+• Corporations (C-corp or S-corp) are exempt by default.
 The exception: attorney fees and medical payments always require a 1099, even to a corporation.

-• LLCs taxed as a corporation — exempt.
+• LLCs taxed as a corporation are exempt.
 (LLCs taxed as partnerships or sole props do get 1099s.)

-• Vendors paid via credit card or third-party payment network — those payments are reported on 1099-K by the processor, not by you.
+• Vendors paid via credit card or third-party payment network: the processor reports those on a 1099-K, not you.
 Don't double-report.

 • Payees under the $600 threshold ($10 for royalties).